Skip to main content

 Watch Out

-• Units are multiplied along with values.
-For example, EUR multiplied by Quantity produces a combined unit EUR*Quantity.
+• Units are multiplied together as well.
+For example, EUR * Quantity produces the combined unit EUR * Quantity.

 Examples